HadilBenMessaouda/HadilBenMessaouda/README.md

 # 👋 Hi there, I'm Hadil Ben Messaouda

 Welcome to my GitHub profile!
-I'm a **Master's student in Software Engineering** with a passion for creating innovative and automated solutions.
+I'm a **Software engineer** with a passion for creating innovative and automated solutions.
 I thrive on solving challenges with technology and am excited to share my projects and journey with you.

 ---

 ## 🌟 About Me

-- 🔭 Currently working on projects involving **Spring Boot**, **React.js**, **NestJS**, **Flutter**.
+- 🔭 Currently working on projects involving **Spring Boot**, **React.js**, **NestJS**.
 - 🌱 Learning and exploring **DevOps** practices and **AI/ML** technologies to enhance my skill set.
 - 💡 Interested in building scalable systems and adding automation to projects.
 - 📌 Based in **Tunisia**, actively seeking opportunities to contribute and grow.